 Is Working With a Cash Home Buyer a Good Choice for Me?

 There are several advantages to accepting cash offers for homes.
 First, the average mortgage buyer takes 30-45 days to close, whereas a cash offer may take a week or two.
 Overall, in a competitive market, sellers will benefit from taking a cash home buyer offer over a mortgage buyer.
 Buyers with the fewest obstacles are the easiest and most profitable to deal with.

-For years now, MarketPro Homebuyers has been helping homeowners across Washington D.C., Virginia, Maryland, and Pennsylvania.
+For years now, MarketPro Homebuyers has been helping homeowners across Washington D.C., Virginia, Maryland, Pennsylvania and Florida.
 We’ve helped thousands of people sell homes for cash, and we’ve earned a reputation as one of the top real estate companies in the DMV as a result.
 Averaging a home purchase nearly 300 days out of the year, we’ve helped every single one of our customers sell their home on their timeline, for cash.
 If this is something that appeals to you, read on for the five top reasons that selling to a cash homebuyer makes sense.

 Cash offers for homes are more attractive to sellers because there is no fall-through risk with the purchase and there is a faster closing time.
 A cash house buyer does not need to obtain a mortgage, as it is implied, they already have the cash for the purchase.
 Therefore, the mortgage application and approval process can be skipped.

 Not having to secure a mortgage also means there is less of a chance that the financing falls through.
 A mortgage buyer can face financial difficulties, like an employment change or identify theft, which can ultimately derail a sale.
 Also, the underwriting process for a mortgage takes a month or more, and there is always the possibility that the deal will fall through due to the buyer’s inability to secure a loan during that time.
 Therefore, mortgage buyers are less reliable and certain.